-a.
+- a.
 The original CC certificate and the Certificate Report will be issued to the sponsor.
 The certificate will name the developer as the product developer in the certificate.
-Unless the sponsor has indicated in the CAF that the existence of the certification project is confidential, the Certified Product List (CPL) for SCCS available on CSA's website shall be updated and the Evaluation Authority will inform other Evaluation Authorities within the CCRA partnering countries of the publication of the CC Certificate.
+Unless the sponsor has indicated in the CAF that the existence of the certification project is confidential, the Certified Product List (CPL) for SCCS available on CSA's website shall be updated and the Evaluation Authority will inform other Evaluation Authorities within the CCRA partnering countries of the publication of the CC Certificate. - b.
+A feedback form also available on the CSA website will be sent along with the CC certificate and the Certificate Report to the Sponsor/Developer to include any feedback that was not raised during the Task Close-Down meeting described in Annex H.